ROOFTOP CELL SITE LEASES: REQUIREMENTS, NEGOTIATIONS, and ISSUES

 Left to their own devices, carriers will utilize the leased space in whatever fashion they determine best meets their bottom line, sometimes eliminating the opportunity for the building owner to lease to other carriers.
 While rarely done intentionally, installing equipment as inexpensively as possible is a standard cost-cutting measure and may restrict the ability to grant space to other wireless antenna equipment companies.

-All rooftop tenants should be obligated to provide a structural analysis that confirms the building frame will be capable of supporting the additional loading of the equipment being placed on the roof, which can often exceed 3,000 pounds.
+All rooftop tenants should be obligated to provide a structural analysis that confirms the building frame will be capable of supporting the additional loading of the equipment being placed on the roof, which can often exceed 4,000 pounds.
+Otherwise, the rooftop antenna equipment may cause structural issues in the future.

-We caution our clients to carefully evaluate how the installation of coaxial cables, remote radio units, towers, and antennas on rooftops will impact them before entering a rooftop antenna lease.
+We caution our clients to carefully evaluate how the installation of coaxial cables/fiber, remote radio units, towers, and antennas on rooftops will impact them before entering a rooftop cell site lease.
 If you have questions, our team at Steel in the Air is here to assist you in exploring these options to determine which is the best and safest for you.
 We will bring all the practical experience we’ve gained from helping over 4,000+ landowners and rooftop owners to evaluate your unique situation.
-We can review the proposed drawings and confirm what is best for the building owner.
+We can review the proposed construction drawings and confirm what is best for the building owner.

 ACCESS ISSUES